carpentries-incubator/machine-learning-novice-sklearn/episodes/01-introduction.md

 #### Limitations of machine learning

-Like any other systems machine learning has limitations, caveats, and "gotchas" to be aware of that may impact the accuracy and performance of a machine learning system.
+Like any other system, machine learning has limitations, caveats, and "gotchas" to be aware of that may impact the accuracy and performance of a machine learning system.

 ##### Garbage in = garbage out